 Many contractors will provide you with the necessary recycling bins to use in your office – it’s worth making sure that this is the case, or else finding somewhere to purchase them from.

-Often, a contractor will visit your office before the deal is struck in order to suss out the bins you’ll need, and the best location for you to leave them to be collected.
+Often, a contractor will visit your office or premises before the deal is struck in order to suss out the bins you’ll need, and the best location for you to leave them to be collected.

 What can a business recycle?